vivrichards600/friendlytester.github.io/_posts/2017-07-07-why-I-chose-jekyll.md

 permalink: /2017/07/why-jekyll/index.html
 comments: true
 ---
 Why Jekyll Richard?
-This was the question [Simon Knight](http://sjpknight.com/) asked me yesterday after I published some [learnings from my blog migration](https://thefriendlytester.co.uk/2017/07/ten-insights-from-my-blog-migration/index.html).
+This was the question [Simon Knight](http://sjpknight.com/) asked me Wednesday after I published some [learnings from my blog migration](https://thefriendlytester.co.uk/2017/07/ten-insights-from-my-blog-migration/index.html).

 I'd been thinking about a blog migration for a while, I wasn't happy with Blogger.
 My site was looking rather dated, and so is Blogger for that matter.
 Also, my _blog_ has turned into site these days.
 I have a lot more on there than just a blog.
 So when I looked at [Viv's blog](http://vivrichards.co.uk) I was immediately drawn to the design, but after talking to him and checking out Jekyll I was even more convinced.